What Killed Blackboard

 How a six-year cloud migration without deployment automation turned a $3 billion EdTech acquisition into a $1.7 billion bankruptcy — and what the divested business unit that built the pipeline did differently.

 In September 2025, Anthology — the company that owned Blackboard, the most recognized name in education technology — filed Chapter 11 bankruptcy with $1.7 billion in debt and annual interest payments consuming 41% of total revenue.
-Six months later, it emerged as a debt-free shell of its former self, having sold off two of its three business segments for a combined $120 million.
+Five months later, it emerged as "Blackboard, Inc." — debt-free, stripped of two of its three business segments, sold for a combined $120 million, and backed by $70 million in new financing from distressed-debt investors Oaktree Capital and Nexus Capital.

 The same month Anthology filed for bankruptcy, a former Blackboard business unit — Transact Campus, divested in 2019 for $720 million — was completing its integration into Roper Technologies following a $1.6 billion acquisition.
 Same parent company.
 Same industry.
 Same compliance requirements.
 Opposite outcomes.